 That nasty capitalist Trump only about $37 million, most of it his own money.

 Could this be why almost all of those wonderful-sounding campaign promises disappear after the election?
 By the time they reach office, they owe and are owned by the rich and their corporations.

 The rich through foundations and legislation armed with high powered lawyers and politicians they have bought are well protected from taxation.

-As the French experiment demonstrated, they can also simply up and move to more favorable tax environments as well taking their wealth and perhaps even jobs for the middle and lower classes along with them.
+As the French experiment demonstrated, they can also simply up and move to more favorable tax environments as well as taking their wealth and perhaps even jobs for the middle and lower classes along with them.

-Bernie’s taxation rhetoric is nothing more than a vote buying scheme.
+Bernie’s taxation rhetoric is nothing more than a vote-buying scheme.

 It may sound good on the campaign trail.
-In the end however, it will bite the hands of the voters who feed into it as Bernie’s socialist scheme always does.
+In the end, however, it will bite the hands of the voters who feed into it as Bernie’s socialist scheme always does.
 (See my post on Venezuela for details.)

 The ultra-rich will protect themselves from taxation as they always have done.
 The middle class without the armor of protection wealth affords will end up fleeced- as always.
-The poor enslaved as dependents of a government owned by the ultra-rich.
+The poor enslaved as dependents of a government-owned by the ultra-rich.